susisu/est-ocaml/README.md

 ```

 All fields are optional and the default values will be used if not specified.
-For example, if `-reader-options '((transpose true))'` is specifyed, tables will be transposed (rows and columns are interchanged), while the default separators will be used.
+For example, if `-reader-options '((transpose true))'` is specified, tables will be transposed (rows and columns are interchanged), while the default separators will be used.

 ### Printers
 *Printers* are used to print data to the stream.